 One of the most enjoyable things to do in Agra is to feast on the mouth-watering Mughlai cuisine.
 From delicious chicken tikka to crunchy kebabs, the city has a lot to offer when it comes to delicious food choices.

 Visiting the tomb of Akbar in nearby Sikandra is one of the things to do in Agra.
 The tomb is one of the most notable masterpieces of the Mughal era.
-Built in 1605 to 1616, this tomb sprawls over 119 acres.
+Built-in 1605 to 1616, this tomb sprawls over 119 acres.
 The construction of the tomb was commissioned by Emperor Akbar himself around 1600.
 The tomb is noted for its remarkable architectural style.
 The South gate of the structure is the largest and has four marble chhatri topped minarets, similar to those of the Taj Mahal.
-It is surrounded by walls on four sides and the building is a four tiered pyramid.
-This pyramid is surmounted by a marble pavilion which contains the false tomb.
+It is surrounded by walls on four sides and the building is a four-tiered pyramid.
+This pyramid is surmounted by a marble pavilion that contains the false tomb.
 The actual tomb is located in the basement.
 The mausoleum is constructed out of red sandstone and its features are enhanced by the white marble.
 The inlaid panels of these materials and black slate adorn the tomb of the great emperor as well as the main gatehouse.
 The designs used for the panels are geometric, floral, and calligraphic.

 Bird Watching and Chambal River Safari

 Situated at a distance of about 77 kilometers from Agra is the River Chambal.
-The National Chambal Safari is a protected zone which boasts of 242 species of resident and migratory bird species, muggers, gharials, eight species of turtles and Gangetic dolphins.
+The National Chambal Safari is a protected zone that boasts of 242 species of resident and migratory bird species, muggers, gharials, eight species of turtles, and Gangetic dolphins.
 You can take jeep rides or camel rides to enjoy the beauty of the region.
-For a closer experience you can cruise down the river or walk through the lush green fields or simply laze under the sun.
+For a closer experience, you can cruise down the river or walk through the lush green fields or simply laze under the sun.
 The National Chambal Safari offers a great opportunity for bird watching and you can learn more about the different species of birds in the region during bird watching trips.
 This trip offers a relaxing and refreshing experience.